Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 > To fill!
 {: .callout}

-## Flye is a metagenomics assembler
+## Flye is a long-read assembler

 Important: Make sure you're still logged into your instance [Logging onto the Cloud](https://cloud-span.github.io/metagenomics01-qc-assembly/01-logging-onto-cloud/index.html)

 Flye has been pre-installed onto your instance.
+First navigate to the `analysis` directory you made in a previous step.
-Now, let's see what happens if we enter the `flye` command on our terminal.
+Let's see what happens if we enter the `flye` command on our terminal.

 ~~~
+ cd analysis
  flye
 ~~~
 {: .source}